lolmaus/ember-drag-sort/README.md

 ## Known issues

-* :warning: Nested lists do not work correctly in Ember without jQuery.
+* :warning: Nested lists do not work correctly in Ember <= v3.10.0-beta.1 without jQuery.
 This is an issue with Ember itself, see https://github.com/emberjs/ember.js/issues/17840 .

-    The [demo](https://kaliber5.github.io/ember-drag-sort/) hosts the v1.1.1 version.
+    If your app has jQuery removed, make sure you're using Ember newer than v3.10.0-beta.1, non-inclusive.

+    The [demo app](https://kaliber5.github.io/ember-drag-sort/) is using Ember Canary.